Is Florence Safe in December 2026?

 Is Florence safe to visit in December?

-Florence is high risk for tourists in December.
+Florence is lower risk for tourists in December.
 This is holiday season / winter travel for the Europe region.
 Our database documents 17 scams year-round — during December, december holiday travel pushes tourist volume up despite winter — scam activity rises accordingly, especially around christmas markets, shopping districts, and new year celebrations.
 The most common risks are street scams, other scams, restaurant scams.

 Is December a good time to visit Florence?